RyanTorok/christmas_in_boston/README.md

-I'm a programmer, but this is not code.
-This is a Christmas-themed musical score for full orchestra.
+<i>Christmas in Boston</i> is a holiday-themed musical score for full orchestra.